AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-How do you make a tissue dance?
+What do you call a dictionary on drugs?

-You put a little boogie on it.
+High definition.
 <!-- JOKE-END -->